jordalgo/task/readme.md

 <a name="different"></a>
 ## How is this Task different than Data.Task or Fun-Task
-- This Task throw an error if you attempt to call sendFail or sendSuccess if either has already been called.
-- This Task offers a memoization method that allow you to treat Tasks more like promises so computations don't get called more than once if multiple parts of your code call `run` on an Task.
+- This Task offers a cache method that allow you to treat Tasks more like promises so computations don't get called more than once if multiple parts of your code call `run` on an Task.
 - No special or magical error catching involved.

 Data.task, fun-task, and this Task are pretty similar and should be fairly interchangeable for the basics.